SzymonLisowiec/auth-microservice/docs/README.md

 ---

 ::: danger
-Auth-Microservice is still development and some elements are subject to change.
+Auth-Microservice is further developed and some elements are subject to change.
 Currently please do not use it on production.
 :::